quic/aimet/Docs/user_guide/quantization_configuration.rst

        :start-after: # op_type start
        :end-before:  # op_type end

-    In the op type section, settings affecting particular op types can be specified.
+    In the op_type section, configure settings affecting particular op types.
-    The configuration file recognizes ONNX op types, and will internally map the type to a PyTorch or TensorFlow op type depending on which framework is used.
+    The configuration file supports ONNX op types, and internally maps the type to a PyTorch or TensorFlow op type depending on which framework is used.

     For each op type, the following settings are available:

         - is_input_quantized:
-            An optional parameter.
-If included, it must be set to "True".
+            Optional.
+If included, must be "True".

-            Including this setting will turn on input quantization for all ops of this op type.
+            Including this setting turns on input quantization for all ops of this op type.

-            Omitting the setting will keep input quantization disabled for all ops of this op type.
+            Omitting the setting keeps input quantization disabled for all ops of this op type.

         - is_output_quantized:
-            An optional parameter.
-If included, possible settings include "True" and "False".
+            Optional.
+If included, value is "True" or "False".

-            A "True" setting will turn on output quantization for all ops of this op type.
+            "True" turns on output quantization for all ops of this op type.

-            A "False" setting will disable output quantization for all ops of this op type.
+            "False" disables output quantization for all ops of this op type.

-            By omitting the setting, output quantizers of this op type will fall back to the setting specified by the defaults section.
+            Omitting the setting causes output quantizers of this op type to fall back to the setting specified by the defaults section.

         - is_symmetric:
-                An optional parameter.
-If included, possible settings include "True" and "False".
+                Optional.
+If included, value is "True" or "False".

-                A "True" setting will place all quantizers of this op type in symmetric mode.
+                "True" places all quantizers of this op type in symmetric mode.

-                A "False" setting will place all quantizers of this op type in asymmetric mode.
+                "False" places all quantizers of this op type in asymmetric mode.

-                By omitting the setting, quantizers of this op type will fall back to the setting specified by the defaults section.
+                Omitting the setting causes quantizers of this op type to fall back to the setting specified by the defaults section.

         - per_channel_quantization:
-            An optional parameter.
-If included, possible settings include "True" and "False".
+                Optional.
+If included, value is "True" or "False".

-            When set to "True", parameter quantizers of this op type will use per channel quantization as opposed to per tensor quantization.
+                "True" sets parameter quantizers of this op type to use per-channel quantization rather than per-tensor quantization.

-            When set to "False", parameter quantizers of this op type will use per tensor quantization.
+                "False" sets parameter quantizers of this op type to use per-tensor quantization.

-            By omitting the setting, parameter quantizers of this op type will fall back to the setting specified by the defaults section.
+                Omitting the setting causes parameter quantizers of this op type to fall back to the setting specified by the defaults section.

     For a particular op type, settings for particular parameter types can also be specified.
-    For example, specifying settings for weight parameters of a Conv op type will affect only Conv weights and not weights of Gemm op types.
+    For example, specifying settings for weight parameters of a Conv op type affects only Conv weights and not weights of Gemm op types.

-    To specify settings for param types of this op type, include a "params" dictionary under the op type.
+    To specify settings for param types of an op type, include a "params" dictionary under the op type.
-    Settings for this section follow the same convention as settings for parameter types in the preceding "params" section, however will only affect parameters for this op type.
+    Settings for this section follow the same convention as settings for parameter types in the "params" section, but only affect parameters for this op type.

 4. **supergroups**: